The 7 Noahide Commandments – An Introduction

 These commandments were repeated to Noah, and a seventh commandment was added, when, after the Flood, G-d established the Covenant of the Rainbow with Noah and all of the world’s creatures.
 This covenant is not dependent on mankind’s observance of these Seven Laws of Noah.
 Rather, the Noahide Code established the context and the eventual goal for a renewed world in which this covenant could be the open and enduring expression of G-d’s love for His creation.
 It was G-d’s promise to all living creatures that He would never again obliterate all land-life from the world, as stated in Genesis 9:11 – “never again will there be a flood to destroy the earth.”
 The Covenant of the Rainbow has an inner meaning as well: it was G-d’s promise that He would always accept a person’s sincere personal repentance if it was directed to Him.
 From that point on, G-d endowed mankind with the ability to seek and gain His forgiveness, and with this He insured that a person’s freedom to choose good includes the strength to prevail over animalistic and self-centered desires.

 The entire Book of Genesis, and the Book of Exodus up to and including the arrival of the Israelites at Mount Sinai, were dictated by G-d to Moses when they arrived there.
 There was then a first covenant made between G-d and the Israelites on that first part of the Written Torah, which included their acceptance of the Noahide Code.
-Thus, the universal Divine moral code of seven commandments was renewed, after it had become neglected by the nations.
-That was four days before the Ten Commandments were spoken openly by G-d to all of the Israelites, at which point they became the Jewish people.
+Thus, the Divine moral code of Seven (Universal) Commandments was renewed, after it had become neglected by the rest of the nations.
+That was four days before the Ten (Jewish) Commandments were spoken openly by G-d to all of the Israelites, at which point they became the Jewish people.

 At Mount Sinai, G-d taught the essentials of the Torah’s precepts through Moses, and this is called the Oral Torah.
 Included in this are the details of G-d’s directive for all Gentiles to observe their Seven Noahide Commandments.
 These details, as G-d specified them to Moses, are the true foundation of the universal Noahide Code.
 A righteous Gentile merits to receive a place in the eternal future World to Come, in the Messianic Era, through observance of these commandments.
 That is a Gentile’s part in the Torah of Moses, which is G-d’s “Tree of Life” (Proverbs 3:18).
 It all begins with recognizing the perfect Unity of the Creator.

-For more information about the origins of the Seven Commandments and their significance, please see the categories below.
+For more information about the Seven Commandments in the Torah text and their great significance, please see the categories below.

 NEXT >> Locate Sources